thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 branches, i.e. branches that live for **longer than a day**.

 Now that mainline and feature branching are clear, let us move on with what are the reasons teams put forward to use feature branches.
+I asked proponents of feature branching for their reasons.

 ## It allows us to work in isolation, therefore we are more productive